 Dates: September 24th, 25th, and 26th, 2021

 Location: Kirkland, Washington

 The Kirkland Oktoberfest is an adult-only celebration of Bavarian customs and life.
-Now entering its 7th celebration, this Washington Oktoberfest gives its attendees the best in Germanic and locally crafted brews, serving them in 16oz pours that would quench even the most parched throats.
+This Washington Oktoberfest gives its attendees the best in Germanic and locally crafted brews, serving them in 16 oz pours that would quench even the most parched throats.